Deployment profiles are managed in the Serverless Framework Dashboard. When you run

 This is a user-readable name for the deployment profile.
 Most often it has a name that maps to a stage (e.g. “dev”, “prod”), or in larger organizations the line of business or environment (e.g. “apac-banking-prod”).
 This name will uniquely identify the deployment profile when associating it with a stage in an application.

 The description helps provide additional context when listing the deployment profiles.

-Access Roles, Secrets and Safeguards have individual configuration guides:
+Access Roles, Parameters and Safeguards have individual configuration guides:

 Create a new stage by navigating to applications in the Serverless Framework Dashboard.